the-voxel-studio/KohLantaIRL/README.md

 ## Setup
 To run this project:
 1. Download it
+2. Setup a Python Virtual Environnement with the [requirements.txt file](/requirements.txt).
-2. Create the Server [Discord architecture](#discord-server-architecture) as defined below.
+3. Create the Server [Discord architecture](#discord-server-architecture) as defined below.
-3. Create the [roles](#discord-roles-architecture) as defined below.
+4. Create the [roles](#discord-roles-architecture) as defined below.
-4. Configure a discord bot on the [Discord Dev Portal](https://discord.com/developers/)
+5. Configure a discord bot on the [Discord Dev Portal](https://discord.com/developers/).
+6. Create an empty database en [MongoDb](https://mongodb.com) and copy/create the connection url.
-5. Complete the "EnvExample/.env" file with the unique ids and tokens specific to your server.
-Then rename this file to exactly ".env" (nothing before the dot) and move it to the root of the project.
+7. Complete the [.env](/EnvExample/.env) file with the unique ids and tokens specific to your server.
+Then move it to the root of the project.
-6. Complete the discussion channels with templates from the [Templates](/Templates/) folder
+8. Complete the discussion channels with templates from the [Templates](/Templates/) folder

 ## Discord server architecture
 ### The server must meet a certain architecture for the bot to function properly.